ChiragChauhan4579/ChiragChauhan4579/README.md

 <p align="left">
 A self-taught ML/DL engineer with a special interest in working towards vision problems.
 Experienced in creating predictive regression and classification models, use object-oriented programming to write custom neural networks, layers, loss functions.
 Good knowledge of python frameworks like Tensorflow and Django.
+Currently incresing my skills in cloud, DevOps, mlops and SOTA algorithms.

 Database: SQL(MySQL/POSTGRES), NoSQL(MongoDB)

 Familiarity with HTML,CSS,JavaScript,flask,bootstrap.</p>